electron/electron/docs/api/sandbox-option.md

 - `timers`
 - `url`

-More may be added as needed to expose more electron APIs in the sandbox, but any module in the main process can already be used through `electron.remote.require`.
+More may be added as needed to expose more Electron APIs in the sandbox, but any module in the main process can already be used through `electron.remote.require`.